Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 - Java Runtime

-The following security components are pre-configured in the test devices:
+The following security components are pre-configured:

 - Attack surface reduction

 - Block at first sight